zimmski/go-mutesting/README.md

 Each mutator must implement the `Mutator` interface of the [github.com/zimmski/go-mutesting/mutator](https://godoc.org/github.com/zimmski/go-mutesting/mutator#Mutator) package.
 The methods of the interface are described in detail in the source code documentation.

-Additionally each mutator has to be registered with the `Register` function of the [github.com/zimmski/go-mutesting/mutator](https://godoc.org/github.com/zimmski/go-mutesting/mutator#Mutator) package.
+Additionally each mutator has to be registered with the `Register` function of the [github.com/zimmski/go-mutesting/mutator](https://godoc.org/github.com/zimmski/go-mutesting/mutator#Mutator) package to make it usable by the binary.

 Examples for mutators can be found in the [github.com/zimmski/go-mutesting/mutator](https://godoc.org/github.com/zimmski/go-mutesting/mutator) package and its sub-packages.

 ## <a name="other-projects"></a>Other mutation testing projects and their flaws

 go-mutesting is not the first project to implement mutation testing for Go source code.
-A quick search search uncovers the following projects.
+A quick search uncovers the following projects.

 - https://github.com/darkhelmet/manbearpig
 - https://github.com/kisielk/mutator